asleepace/asleepace.com/src/content/blog/try.md

 Error handling in software engineering is one of those things that's kind of like paying taxes, it's something we all have to do\* and nobody enjoys doing it...

 If you are anything like me, then you are most likely familiar with how tedious and awkward error handling with try / catch statements can feel, especially in languages like Javascript and Typescript.
-Often times I find myself having to write unweildy code like the following:
+Often times I find myself having to write unwieldy code like the following:

 ```ts
 function getUrlFromString(urlString: string): URL | undefined {